Martinix75/Ds1307-For-Nim/Examples/README.md

 that you can find on my Github website (Martinix_75).

-If you want to synchronize the clock with time on your computer, use (and compile):
+If you want to synchronize the clock with time on your computer, use (and compile on your computer):
 - syncTime.nim

 Here you will also find the "Clock.uf2" file which is pre -filled and functional, only to be installed on your RP2040.